NVIDIAGameWorks/Falcor/Docs/Usage/Path-Tracer.md

 ### BSDF sampling (MIS)

-- Disney isotropic diffuse
+- Disney isotropic diffuse.
-- Trowbridge-Reitz GGX specular reflection/transmission
+- Trowbridge-Reitz GGX specular reflection/transmission with VNDF sampling.
-- Diffuse/specular reflection or transmission is chosen stochastically
+- Diffuse/specular reflection or transmission is chosen stochastically.

 ### Environment map sampling (MIS)

-- A hierarchical importance map (mipmap) is computed at startup
+- A hierarchical importance map (mipmap) is computed at startup.
-- Importance sampling by hierarchical warping of 2D uniform number
+- Importance sampling by hierarchical warping of 2D uniform number.
-- The PDF is proportional to incoming radiance, ignoring cosine term and visiblity
+- The PDF is proportional to incoming radiance, ignoring cosine term and visiblity.

 ### Emissive meshes light sampling (MIS)

-- A light BVH is built over all emissive triangles
+- A light BVH is built over all emissive triangles.
-- The per-triangle flux is pre-integrated and zero emissive triangles culled
+- The per-triangle flux is pre-integrated and zero emissive triangles culled.
-- Hierarchical importance sampling (see the book "Ray Tracing Gems", chapter 18)
+- Hierarchical importance sampling (see the book "Ray Tracing Gems", chapter 18).
-- There is an optional uniform light sampling mode
+- There is an optional uniform light sampling mode.

 ### Analytic light sampling

-- Used for point, directional, and quad/disc/sphere area lights
+- Used for point, directional, distant, and quad/disc/sphere area lights.
-- Lights are specified in the FBX file (point, directional) or scene file (.fscene)
+- Lights are specified in the FBX file (point, directional) or Python scene file (.pyscene).
-- Each light source is selected with equal probability
+- Each light source is selected with equal probability.

 ## Validation/debugging tools

 ### MinimalPathTracer

-- Separate `MinimalPathTracer` pass
+- Separate `MinimalPathTracer` pass.
 - Naive/simple to be easy to verify, no importance sampling or MIS etc.
-- Produces ground truth images (but converges slowly)
+- Produces ground truth images (but converges slowly).
-- Does not support dielectric materials (transmission)
+- Does not support transmission or nested dielectric materials yet.

 ### ErrorMeasurePass

-- Takes a source image and a reference image
+- Takes a source image and a reference image.
-- The reference can either be loaded from disk, or taken from a pass input
+- The reference can either be loaded from disk, or taken from a pass input.
-- Makes it possible to run two separate configs in parallel, compare their output
+- Makes it possible to run two separate configs in parallel, compare their output.

 ### Shader print/assert

-- The `MegakernelPathTracer` pass supports debugging with `print()` in the shader
+- The `MegakernelPathTracer` pass supports debugging with `print()` in the shader.
-- Click *Pixel Debug* in the UI to enable, click on a pixel to show it's output
+- Click *Pixel Debug* in the UI to enable, click on a pixel to show it's output.
-- It's useful to freeze the random seed (UI option) to avoid flickering values
+- It's useful to freeze the random seed (UI option) to avoid flickering values.
-- There is also an `assert()` call that prints the coordinates of triggered asserts in the UI
+- There is also an `assert()` call that prints the coordinates of triggered asserts in the UI.